-- Letter of Recommendation: Try to get a letter of recommendation from your mentor, an administrator, and at least two teachers.
+Letter of Recommendation: Try to get a letter of recommendation from your mentor, an administrator, and at least two teachers.
 Having a variety of letters of recommendation will show your ability to work with and meet the needs of a variety of stakeholders.

-- Mock Interview: Have your mentor (or possibly administrator) ask you interview questions.
+Mock Interview: Have your mentor (or possibly administrator) ask you interview questions.
 Practice makes perfect and it helps reduce jitters!

-- Exit Interviews: Meet with your mentor and admin after you have received your final evaluation.
+Exit Interviews: Meet with your mentor and admin after you have received your final evaluation.
 Ask questions that you may have but may have been too intimidated to ask during your interview.
 Be candid about asking what types of qualities that they look for in a counselor and what they look for in an interview.

-- Recommendations for Improvement: This is a biggie and it shows that you are a life-long learner.
+Recommendations for Improvement: This is a biggie and it shows that you are a life-long learner.
 Everyone has something they can work on…no counseling program is perfect.
 Times change and we must be adaptable.
-Just think of suggestions as ways you can become even more awesome!
+Just think of suggestions as different ways you can become even more awesome!

-I hope this list of activities for school counseling interns helps you maximize you intern experience.
+I hope this list of activities for school counseling interns helps you maximize your intern experience.
 If you aren’t able to get to all of them, don’t freak out…school counselors learn as we go!